Wisconsin Ethnicity Discrimination & National Origin Discrimination Attorneys

 What is National Origin, Ancestry, & Ethnicity discrimination?

-National origin discrimination occurs when an employer treats an applicant or employee differently or unfavorably because they are from a particular country or part of the world, because of ethnicity or accent, or because they appear to be of a certain ethnic background, even if they are not.
+National Origin discrimination occurs when an individual is treated differently or unfavorably because they are from a particular country or part of the world, because of ethnicity or accent, or because they appear to be of a certain ethnic background, even if they are not.

-National origin discrimination also occurs when an employer treats an applicant or employee differently or unfavorably because they are married to, or associated with, a person of a particular national origin or because of the applicant’s or employee’s connection with an ethnic organization or group.
+National origin discrimination also occurs when an individual is treated differently or unfavorably because they are married to, or associated with, a person of a particular national origin or because of the applicant’s or employee’s connection with an ethnic organization or group.

-If the person who is responsible for the discriminatory conduct is of the same national origin or ethnicity as the applicant or employee it is still national origin discrimination.
+Even if a person who is responsible for the discriminatory conduct is of the same national origin or ethnicity as the applicant or employee, it is still national origin discrimination.

 National Origin & Employment Policies/Practices

-An employer cannot use an employment policy or practice that applies to everyone, regardless of national origin, if it has a negative impact on people of a certain national origin and is not job-related or necessary to the operation of the business.
+An employer’s policy may be discriminatory if it has a disparate impact on individuals of a particular national origin.
+That is, a policy causes an unlawful disparate impact where it is neutral on its face but has a negative impact on people of a certain national origin while not job-related or necessary to the operation of the business.

 “English-Only” Rules at Work

-An employer can only require an employee to speak fluent English if fluency in English is necessary for the applicant or employee to perform his or her job effectively.
+The law only permits a rule that requires an employee to speak fluent English if fluency in English is necessary for the applicant or employee to perform his or her job effectively.
 An English-only rule, which requires employees to speak only English on the job, is only allowed if it is needed to ensure the safe or efficient operation of the employer’s business and is put in place for nondiscriminatory reasons.

-An employer may not base an employment decision on an employee’s foreign accent, unless the accent seriously interferes with the employee’s job performance.
+An employment decision cannot be based on an employee’s foreign accent, unless the accent seriously interferes with the employee’s job performance.

 Citizenship Discrimination & Workplace Laws

-The Immigration Reform and Control Act of 1986 (IRCA) prohibits an employer to discriminate with respect to, among other reasons, hiring, firing, or recruitment based upon an individual’s citizenship or immigration status.
+The Immigration Reform and Control Act of 1986 (IRCA) prohibits an employer from discriminating with respect to, among other reasons, hiring, firing, or recruitment based upon an individual’s citizenship or immigration status.